esheldon/sxdes/README.md

 # sxdes
-Run the sep code with DES settings
+Run the sep code with DES Y6 settings.

 Examples
 ---------